ronny8877/ronny8877/README.md

 - 👨‍🎓 Programming is my Hobby, Passion and Career ,i Love it.
 - 🌱 I’m currently learning everything.
 - Cheesy stuff aside I just love to make things and the weirder they are the more fun i have.
-- Programming is like to  magic me i want to be the Harry Houdini.
+- Programming is like  magic to me and i want to be the Harry Houdini.

 ---